nhsengland/it-standards/security/guidance-for-using-open-internet-tools.md

    - published in the media.
 - Are you prevented from exporting all the data from the tool?
 - Are you prevented from deleting all the data from the tool when you finish working on the task?
+- Is the tool **[accessible](../application-development/common-dev/accessibility.md)**?
+It is a legal and moral requirement that tools we use MUST be accessible to all.

 If the answer to *any* of these questions is “Yes”, you might not be able to use the OIT.